Georgia State Route 21: Sylvania business loop

 State Route 21 Business (SR 21 Bus.) is a 2.9 mi business route that exists entirely within the central part of Screven County.
 All but the southernmost 0.5 mi of the route travels within the city limits of Sylvania.
 It is the former alignment of SR 21 through Sylvania.

 It begins at an intersection with the SR 21 mainline, just southeast of Sylvania.
 It travels to the northwest and enters the city.
 Then, it curves to the north-northwest and intersects SR 73 (North Main Street).
 The two highways travel concurrently to the southwest.
 They intersect the southern terminus of Maple Street, which is the former SR 21 Conn.
 When they diverge, SR 21 travels to the northwest.
 The highway passes Screven County Hospital and Brantley Plaza Shopping Center.
 Approximately 0.9 mi after the northern SR 73 intersection, it meets its northern terminus, an intersection with US 301/SR 21/SR 73 Loop.

-SR 21 Spur is not part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.
+SR 21 Bus. is not part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.

 At least as early as 1919, SR 21 was established on this path.
 In 1937, the path of SR 21 in the southern part of Sylvania had a "completed hard surface".
 Between the beginning of 1945 and November 1946, the path of the highway in the northern part of the city was hard surfaced.
 In 1988, an unnumbered road was built from SR 21 southeast of Sylvania to US 301/SR 73 at the southern terminus of SR 73 Loop south-southwest of the city.
 In 1990, this road south of Sylvania was designated as SR 829.
 In 1993, the path of SR 21 in the Sylvania area was shifted south-southwest, replacing the path of SR 829 and then routed on US 301/SR 73 Loop.
 Its former path was redesignated as SR 21 Bus.